n7tae/2urfd/README.md

 sudo make uninstall
 ```

-There is also an interactive script you can launch with `./radmin` you can use to install and uninstall your system, restart the reflector or transcoder process, or view the reflector or transcoder log in real time.
+There is also an interactive script you can launch with `./radmin` you can use to install and uninstall your system, restart the reflector, or view the reflector log in real time.

 ### Copy dashboard to /var/www